Roohparvar/irAEsProject/README.md

 # irAEs Project:
-This repository presents a unified single-cell and TCR analysis pipeline focused on immune-related adverse events (irAEs).
-By analyzing multiple datasets of patients with and without checkpoint inhibitor–associated colitis, alongside healthy and ulcerative colitis controls, the project aims to uncover immune cell signatures, disease mechanisms, and potential biomarkers linked to irAEs.
+This repository presents a unified single-cell and TCR analysis pipeline focused on ircolitis.
+By analyzing multiple datasets of patients with and without checkpoint inhibitor–associated colitis, alongside healthy and ulcerative colitis controls, the project aims to uncover immune cell signatures, disease mechanisms, and potential biomarkers linked to ircolitis.

 ---
 ---